-- Hip Precautions Maintain your hip precautions as shown at the beginning of this book and make sure you think about them when doing any day to day activities. - Pain Relief Continue to take your pain relief regularly, particularly before your physio sessions. - Bowels Monitor your bowels and avoid constipation.
+- Hip precautions Maintain your hip precautions as shown at the beginning of this book and make sure you think about them when doing any day to day activities. - Pain relief Continue to take your pain relief regularly, particularly before your physio sessions. - Bowels Monitor your bowels and avoid constipation.
 As the pain relieving medications tend to be constipating, ensure you drink plenty of fluids, increase fibre in your diet and take laxatives if required.
 (There are many options available to you from the pharmacy which do not require prescriptions). - Exercises Continue to do your exercises as instructed by your physiotherapist.
 It is important to strengthen your muscles and do the exercises set for you in order to get the best result from your operation.
-Plan to exercise half an hour after you take your pain medications as you will get the best results and be able to exercise more effectively. - Stockings If you are wearing compression stockings in hospital, you will need to continue wearing them until it is 6 weeks after your operation or when you see your surgeon again.
-You may need assistance with this or a suitable aid to help you put them on and off. - Swelling It is normal for your leg to swell for up to 3 months after surgery.
-The more you are up during the day, the more it will swell and it can swell right down to your ankle.
-The only way to settle the swelling is to lie down with your leg higher than your heart.
+Plan to exercise half an hour after you take your pain medications as you will get the best results and be able to exercise more effectively.

+- Swelling It is normal for your leg to swell for up to 3 months after surgery.
+The more you are up during the day, the more it will swell.
+The swelling can extend down to your ankle.
+To settle the swelling, lie down with your leg higher than your heart.
 You can also apply ice to your hip regularly to aid in reducing swelling. - Rest It is normal to continue feeling tired after your operation.
 Remember that rest is as important as exercise when you go home.
 If you find you do too much one day, make sure you have a good rest that night and the following day.
-Remember that you have had a big operation and your body needs time to recover. - Lifting and Carrying The muscles around your hip will have lost strength since your operation.
+Remember that you have had a big operation and your body needs time to recover. - Lifting and carrying The muscles around your hip will have lost strength since your operation.
 Avoid heavy lifting or carrying for 6 weeks.
 Only carry what you can manage with 1 hand if you are using a stick or crutch when walking.
 You may find it useful to have a lightweight trolley to assist you in moving items around your home. - Housework You should do minimal housework when you first return home.
 You will tire more easily and your leg will get sore with more exercises.
-When doing housework, do short sessions, do not stand on anything potentially unstable, do not bend below

-90o and remember that wet washing is heavier than dry, so manage your loads accordingly.

-- Dental work Check with your surgeon regarding antibiotics and ceasing anticoagulants (your Clexane or Aspirin) when undergoing dental treatment. - Air travel If you are flying within 6 weeks of surgery, inform your surgeon and check if there are any further precautions you should be taking.
+When doing housework, do short sessions, do not stand on anything potentially unstable, do not bend below 90 degrees and remember that wet washing is heavier than dry, so manage your loads accordingly. - Dental work Check with your surgeon regarding antibiotics and ceasing anticoagulants (Clexane or Aspirin) when undergoing dental treatment. - Air travel If you are flying within 6 weeks of surgery, inform your surgeon and check if there are any further precautions you should be taking.